mbejger/mbejger.github.io/_posts/2016-07-25-snr-periodic-signal.md

 ```

-The method `np.fft.fftfreq` conveniently produces the frequency bins in cycles per unit of the sample spacing.
+The method [`np.fft.fftfreq`](http://docs.scipy.org/doc/numpy/reference/generated/numpy.fft.fftfreq.html) conveniently produces the frequency bins in cycles per unit of the sample spacing up to the half of the sampling frequency (the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency)).
 We get

 ![gaussian noise plus signal](../images/fft_gaussian_noise_w_signal.png)

-Let's have a look at the power spectrum density of the data and compare
+One may also have a look at the spectrum density of the data and compare
 it with the pure signal.
+Instad of the power spectral density, the amplitude
-Amplitude spectral density used in the GW data
+spectral density is used in the GW data analysis, because what is measured is
-analysis is the square root of the power spectral density.
+the GW strain amplitude.
+ASD is the square root of the PSD.

 ```python
 """